psychemedia/eurydice-resources/resources/__inquest.md

 ```

-In an earlier statement, Benjamin Cuddiford, who originally tried to save several of his shipmates, revealed he had been forced to push off four others who had clung to him in order to save his own life, although this remark was not repeated in the direct testimony or verbatim report of the inquest proceedings.
+In an earlier statement, Benjamin Cuddeford, who originally tried to save several of his shipmates, revealed he had been forced to push off four others who had clung to him in order to save his own life, although this remark was not repeated in the direct testimony or verbatim report of the inquest proceedings.
 Having been in the hour for an hour and twenty minutes, he then saw a boat from the schooner, Emma, and a rope was thrown to him.
 On being rescued, he was overcome by dizziness.

 ```{admonition} Sydney Fletcher
 :class: dropdown